1099 employees: What to know about being an independent contractor

-Setting your own schedule and choosing only the projects you want take on may sound like a dream.
+Setting your own schedule and choosing to take on only the projects you want to may sound like a dream.
 And if it’s done right, it can be.

-There’s a lot of ambiguity when you’re just starting out though — and 1099s can be at the center of that mystery.
-We’ll go over what a 1099 employee is, how it impacts how you work and what you should know about the often dreaded tax filings that come with it.
+There can be ambiguity when you’re starting out fresh, though — with 1099s at the center of that mystery.
+In this guide, you’ll learn what a 1099 employee is, its affect on how you work and how to handle the often-dreaded tax filings associated with it.

 What is a 1099 employee?